Bangkok to Koh Tao – Bus, Train, Ferry & Flight Options

 Plane and Ferry from Bangkok to Koh Tao

-The earliest flights leave Bangkok at around 0600, which will get you to Koh Tao at 1830. (check prices for the Bangkok to Koh Tao flight + ferry option) However, it is possible to fly from Bangkok at 1005 and still catch the same ferry connection (check this option)
+The earliest flights leave Bangkok at around 06:00, which will get you to Koh Tao in the afternoon.
+If you get an early flight it is possible to fly from Bangkok and still catch the same day ferry connection.

 Flights from Bangkok to Surat Thani / Nakhon Si Thammarat Airport

-The most effective way to book this is to book and fly and ferry ticket – check out Bangkok to Koh Tao flight and ferry options here and book.
+The most effective way to book this is to book a flight and then a combined transfer/ferry ticket

 Bus & Ferry from Surat Thani to Mae Haad Koh Tao